Judges in Pinellas County for Criminal Cases

 When did the North County Traffic Court stop hearing DUI cases?
 In 2023, the rules were changed so that DUI cases are no longer heard at the North County Traffic Court.
 All new DUI cases are now funneled to the CJC Courthouse in Clearwater, FL.

-Traffic Court cases at the South County Traffic Court at the Pinellas County Justice Center (CJC) are assigned to South County Traffic II – Judge Dorothy Vaccaro for citations issued by any of the following agencies:
+South County Traffic I cases at the Pinellas County Justice Center (CJC) are assigned to South County Traffic II – Judge Dorothy Vaccaro for citations issued by any of the following agencies:

 When did the South County Traffic Court move to the CJC courthouse in Clearwater?
 The South County Traffic Facility closed on January 1, 2019.
 Any criminal traffic cases pending in South County Traffic Court were moved to the Criminal Justice Center (CJC) Courthouse on 49th Street in Clearwater, FL, as explained in Administrative Order No. 2018-058 PI-CIR.